Top 10+ React Native Libraries for Your Cross-Platform Mobile App

 React Native Paper currently has over 3,400 stars on GitHub, making it one of the most popular React Native libraries.

 React Native Vector Icons is an extremely useful library for simple and customizable icons.
 These icons support NavBar/TabBar/ToolbarAndroid.
 Thousands of apps use icons, and React Native Vector Icons is popular not only among them but among other libraries for user interface components.
 For example, React Native Paper uses this library for its standard icons.

 The React Native Vector Icons library offers sets of standard icons as well as modified versions of them.
 It has over 11,000 stars on GitHub.

 11. Ignite CLI

-Ignite CLI for React Native is one of the best React Native frameworks that allows developers to initiate and run their React Native projects.
-It has lots of boilerplates, plugins and generators.
+Ignite CLI for React Native is one of the best React Native frameworks that allow developers to initiate and run their React Native projects.
+It has lots of boilerplates, plugins, and generators.
 This is a great alternative to Expo and leaves you with a pure React Native, allowing you to be more flexible with development.

 Because it’s not actually a library, but a developer tool, you won’t have any issues with runtime.

 Ignite CLI works with Mac, Windows, and Linux, so you don’t have to worry about a platform.
 According to Ignite CLI creators, this component saves you two weeks of development due to lots of off-the-shelf solutions.